nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to find persons.
 2. User enters details to find person by.
-3. ContaX shows a list of persons that matches the specified details.
+3. ContaX shows a list of persons that matches the specified details.<br>&nbsp;
    Use case ends.

 **Extensions**

 * 2a.
 ContaX detects that a required person attribute was not supplied.
   * 2a1.
-ContaX shows an error message indicating that there is a missing required attribute.
+ContaX shows an error message indicating that there is a missing required attribute.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 2b.
 ContaX detects that a supplied attribute has an invalid value
   * 2b1.
 ContaX shows an error message indicating that the supplied parameter is invalid.
   * 2b2.
-ContaX shows the expected allowed values.
+ContaX shows the expected allowed values.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 3a.
-ContaX has no persons to list.
+ContaX has no persons to list.<br>&nbsp;
   * 3a1.
 Use case ends.<br>&nbsp;

 #### Tag-Related Use Cases